NixOS/nix/doc/manual/source/store/drv.md

 >
 > - In the output case this is impossible:
 >
->   We cannot built the output until we have a correct derivation, and we cannot have a correct derivation (without using placeholders) until we have the output path.
+>   We cannot build the output until we have a correct derivation, and we cannot have a correct derivation (without using placeholders) until we have the output path.
 >
 > - In the input case this is impractical:
 >
->   We an always built a dependency, and then refer to its output by store path, but by doing so we loose the ability for a derivation graph to describe an entire build plan consisting of multiple build steps.
+>   If we always build a dependency first, and then refer to its output by store path, we would lose the ability for a derivation graph to describe an entire build plan consisting of multiple build steps.

-> **Note**
->
-> The current method of creating hashes which we substitute for string fields should be seen as an artifact of the current "ATerm" serialization format.
-> In order to be more explicit, and avoid gotchas analogous to [SQL injection](https://en.wikipedia.org/wiki/SQL_injection),
-> we ought to consider switching two a different format where we explicitly use a syntax for the concatenation of plain strings and [deriving paths] written more explicitly.

 ### System {#system}

 The system type on which the [`builder`](#attr-builder) executable is meant to be run.

-A necessary condition for Nix to schedule a given derivation on given Nix instance is for the "system" of that derivation to match that instance's [`system` configuration option].
+A necessary condition for Nix to schedule a given derivation on some Nix instance is for the "system" of that derivation to match that instance's [`system` configuration option].

 By putting the `system` in each derivation, Nix allows *heterogenous* build plans, where not all steps can be run on the same machine or same sort of machine.
-A Nix isntance scheduling builds can automatically [build on other platforms](@docroot@/language/derivations.md#attr-builder) by forwarding build requests to other Nix instances.
+Nix can schedule builds such that it automatically builds on other platforms by [forwarding build requests](@docroot@/advanced-topics/distributed-builds.md) to other Nix instances.

 [`system` configuration option]: @docroot@/command-ref/conf-file.md#conf-system